HIPAA Compliance for Therapists on Social Media: A Guide for Private Practices

 HIPAA violations can come with some pretty substantial penalties – fines, sanctions, even loss of license in some cases – so we totally get why ignoring digital marketing and social media may seem like the easy way to go.

-But we’re here to tell you that you don’t have to choose between HIPAA compliance and growing your practice online.
+But we’re here to tell you that you don’t have to choose between HIPAA compliance and growing your therapy practice online.
 Using social media doesn’t have to feel like walking through an ethical minefield.
-You simply need to understand what is and what is not allowed by law.
+You simply need to understand what is and what is not allowed by HIPAA compliance law for therapists.

 What Is Protected Health Information (PHI)?